ncphillips/truecoders.io/_coders/antwon-ervin.markdown

 - 73
 ---

 I enjoy using my resources to develop creative solutions to real world problems.
 Some of my resources include a knowledge base in C#, .NET, JavaScript, CSS, and HTML.
-I’m a strong team player and enjoy collaboration.
+I'm a strong team player and enjoy collaboration.